zwoefler/Workstation-Setup/README.md

 - [ ] Newline between steps in output
 - [ ] Add Uninstall function in deploy_ubuntu `--uninstall`
 - [ ] Run from web, detect running from web using URLs, otherwise use local files
+- [ ] When installing deb packages via hand, and there is an error, remove the deb package?
+Because on reruns this will result in naming issues!
+Or check if the pakcage already exists